appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 ## Prerequisites

 * A [Filepicker](/reference/widgets/filepicker) widget to upload files.
-* Access to a cloud platform with an [API](/connect-data/reference/rest-api) endpoints.
+* Access to a cloud platform with [API](/connect-data/reference/rest-api) endpoints.

 ## Configure query